Full-service payroll, built for review

 Federal, state, and local withholding, employer taxes, deposits, quarterly and annual filings, W-2s, and 1099s.

-Paystubs, W-4 self-service, direct deposit, personal information, YTD, documents, and “why changed” explanations.
+Paystubs, W-4 changes, direct deposit, personal information, YTD totals, documents, and pay explanations.

 HR and onboarding